SalishSeaCast/docs/rivers/river_input.rst

 Fraser
 ^^^^^^^^^^^^^^^^^^^^

-* Source used: BCCF map and WA map
+* Source used: BCCF map and WA map and Thomson, 1982 to split Fraser flow among its arms
 * Includes three arms of the Fraser River (v. important to Salish Sea!) and some little US rivers south of the Fraser, shown in WRIA1
 * Assume that the Fraser River itself occupies 98% of this watershed, and that WRIA1 occupies 2% of this watershed